 Guidance may be required from external legal providers and police may be involved to determine the best way to secure evidence.

 A record of what evidence has been gathered, stored and secured must be available as a separate log.
-Files and hardware must be securely stored, possibly in a designated offsite facility (DPO's GDPR Portal).
+Files and hardware must be securely stored, possibly in a designated offsite facility.